GUI Testing Guide

 As time planning and writing test cases is reduced, testers have more time to focus on the actual testing of the AUT.
 Testers who are challenged to use their knowledge, skills, and creativity to identify defects and ensure conformance to requirements may be more engaged and may find more defects than testers who are restricted to scripts written by others.

-Exploratory testing requires testers to have a deep understanding of the performance requirements of the AUT as well as skill in software testing.
+This GUI testing method requires testers to have a deep understanding of the performance requirements of the AUT as well as skills in software testing.
 Due to the realities of time constraints and resource availability, it may be impractical to try to cover an entire AUT with exploratory testing.
-Exploratory tests are not as repeatable as scripted tests, which is a major drawback for regression testing.
+These tests are not as repeatable as scripted tests, which is a major drawback for regression testing.
 Further, relying on exploratory testing alone can create concern in product managers or customers that code will not be covered and defects will be missed.

-You can conduct UX testing at any point in the development phase where user feedback is needed.
+You can conduct this GUI testing method at any point in the development phase where user feedback is needed.
 It is not necessary to have a completed application prior to involving users.
-For example, focus groups can respond to screen-mockups or virtual walk-throughs of an application early in development.
+For example, focus groups can respond to screen mockups or virtual walk-throughs of an application early in development.

-A GUI test plan sets the scope of a test project.
+A GUI testing plan sets the scope of a test project.
 Before writing test cases, it is important to have a test plan that identifies the resources available for testing and that prioritizes areas of the application to be tested.
-Given this information, a testing team can create a test charter for exploratory testing, and test scenarios, test cases and test scripts for scripted testing.
+Given this information, a testing team can create a test charter for exploratory testing, test scenarios, test cases, and test scripts for scripted testing.

 The test plan defines key information including: